BestTimesToVisit.com Logo

 packing

 Pack light, but don't forget reef-safe sunscreen and a reusable water bottle.
-Many beaches have refill stations, and protecting the coral reefs is crucial.
-A light rain jacket is also a good idea, especially if you plan on hiking in the lush rainforests of the Road to Hana, where sudden showers are common.
+Many beaches have refill stations, and protecting the coral reefs is a big deal here.
+A light rain jacket is also a good idea, especially if you plan on hiking in the rainforests or visiting Haleakala at sunrise.

 food